vdm4k/network/README.md

 #### Problems

-There are some problems with openSSL implementation for SCTP
+There are many problems with SCTP implementation in openSSL

 1. First off all it is disabled by default.
 Hence you need to download it and build with SCTP support You can do it like this
 ***git clone git://git.openssl.org/openssl.git
 ./config sctp --prefix=$HOME/my-openssl/ && make -j8 && make -j8 install***
 2. Enable support in linux ***sudo sysctl -w net.sctp.auth_enable=1***
+3. It is slow (maybe need to discove why) ~50 messages per second
+4. Actual version of openSSL consist bug (https://github.com/openssl/openssl/issues/20643)